Perfume, The Biggest Girl Group in Japan, Can See The Future

 The intimate Shibuya performance is the penultimate of a special eight-show run called “Reframe,” an updated version of their Reframe series in 2018.
 In Perfume’s own words, this “dream-come-true of a show” aims to quantify and reflect on their past, as well as foresee what’s to come in the future.

 Reframe 2019 finds itself somewhere in the spectrum between concert and performance art.
 The group serves their biggest high-energy electro-pop hits, but it’s the expertly choreographed visuals that truly captivate and elevate the show to the next level.
-A-chan, Kashiyuka, and Nocchi don frothy gowns as they dance in perfect synchronicity and interact with the advanced technology — powered by the same company behind the design upcoming Tokyo 2020 Olympics — around them.
+A-chan, Kashiyuka, and Nocchi don frothy gowns as they dance in perfect synchronicity and interact with the advanced technology — powered by the same company behind the design of the upcoming Tokyo 2020 Olympics — around them.
 It’s well-beyond lasers and flashing lights.
-In a meta moment, two of the women use handheld cameras on stage to film the third, her image projected on a large screen behind them; platforms with dynamic LEDs move by themselves around the stage to the beat of the music; Sped-up footage of Perfume's 20-year journey plays at various intervals, almost as if the band — and the audience — were seeing a real-life replay of their lives laid out before them.
+In a meta moment, two of the women use handheld cameras on stage to film the third, her image projected on a large screen behind them; platforms with dynamic LEDs move by themselves around the stage to the beat of the music; sped-up footage of Perfume's 20-year journey plays at various intervals so that the band — and the audience — can see a real-life replay of their lives laid out before them.
 The entire production is so captivating that the audience is completely silent: as if clapping or announcing their presence would somehow ruin the futuristic magic, and yank them back into the duller present.

 After the closing song, the crowd finally bursts into applause.
 "Technology is ever-changing and growing, and in many ways, so is Perfume,” the bubbly A-chan concedes.
 “But there are parts of us that won’t change.
 I hope you will love us the way we are!"